Docs

 The audience filters users based on whether they're a part of another audience.
 This condition helps reuse standard audience groups without creating them again and create complex audiences while ensuring you're not duplicating users across campaigns.

-For example, if we take the e-commerce brand, you can create an audience like this:
+For example, if we take the uber, you can create an audience like this:

 Groups